 This automation takes a little bit of work to set up on the front end, but once it is done, you save an incredible amount of time by automating these repetitive tasks.
 Additionally, you have created a much better initial experience with your school.

 Nobody likes to get mail that is addressed to “occupant”.
 Similarly, when you are attempting to recruit parents to your school, they want you to feel like you are treating them as an individual and addressing their needs.
-A CRM really improves your ability to personalize your interactions.
+A school CRM really improves your ability to personalize your interactions.
 For example, let’s say that you have a great arts program as well as an award-winning STEM program.
 By “tagging” each prospective parent by their interest (STEM vs. Art), it allows you to customize your follow up emails with information that is relevant to the parent.

 Another significant benefit that CRMs can bring to a school is the ability to track and manage all of the enrollment data in one easy to access place with simple reports.
-Being able to provide a snapshot to the leadership of the school of the # of families in the inquiry stage, nurturing stage, or who have signed up for a school tour is priceless.
+Being able to provide a snapshot to the leadership of the school of the number of families in the inquiry stage, nurturing stage, or who have signed up for a school tour is priceless.
 This also gives you the ability to track how effective each “lead generation” tactic is because you will know how you first identified that parent in the first place.

-Many schools struggle with rich data analysis when it comes to enrollment and a CRM (especially Enquiry Tracker which was built for admissions) simplifies this task immensely.
+Many schools struggle with rich data analysis when it comes to enrollment and a school CRM (especially Enquiry Tracker which was built for admissions) simplifies this task immensely.

-At this point, I hope you are salivating at the prospect of using a CRM in your school’s enrollment marketing.
+At this point, I hope you are salivating at the prospect of using a school CRM for your enrollment marketing.
 But I am sure the question that is foremost in your mind is how much does one of these things cost?
 The most important thing to remember as you start to look at these is not only the purchase price but the amount of customization that you are going to need to do in order for them to fit your school’s needs.
 That is why I tend to recommend Enquiry Tracker.
 It was specifically designed for enrollment marketing so there is minimal customization needed.

 However, there are other options out there.
 Both Hubspot and Salesforce offer free versions that give you a lot of functionality right out of the gate.
 But if you do not have a more technical background you might struggle to customize them and incorporate their features into your workflow.

-Finally, remember that the most important thing in getting the most value out of these tools is to clearly map out your business processes and ensure that you are incorporating a CRM where it makes the most sense.
+Finally, remember that the most important thing in getting the most value out of these tools is to clearly map out your business processes and ensure that you are incorporating a school CRM where it makes the most sense.
 These are very powerful tools, but you need to ensure that you are using them in the right way to derive the most value.
-And if you can not commit to changing your business processes to leverage the power of a CRM – it will not help you at all.
+And if you cannot commit to changing your business processes to leverage the power of a school CRM – it will not help you at all.

-Once you start using a CRM and start to see the value in how it makes you more efficient and personalizes your recruitment efforts, you will wonder how you lived without it!
+Once you start using a school CRM and start to see the value in how it makes you more efficient and personalizes your recruitment efforts, you will wonder how you lived without it!